AdobeDocs/experience-platform.en/help/sources/sources-sdk/documentation/template.md

 ### Delete your connection

-Once you have an existing connection ID, perform a DELETE request to the [!DNL Flow Service] API.
+Once you have an existing base connection ID, perform a DELETE request to the [!DNL Flow Service] API.

 **API format**